TIGRLab/documentation/docs/introduction/Getting-Help.md

 ## Help with CAMH Problems

+If you get locked out of your camh account (email etc.) you can use the [self-service password reset](https://adselfserve.camh.ca/) website as long as you enrolled before losing access.
+Instead of using 'sign in' on the that scroll down a bit and click on the 'Forgot your password?' or 'Account locked out?' option.
+If you didn't enroll, or the website is not working for you, you must contact service.desk@camh.ca or call extension 6011.

 CAMH has a website for general IT help [available here](http://scotty.camh.ca/) (including info on [how to reset your CAMH password](http://scotty.camh.ca/how-to/reset-your-password)).
 You must be on the camh network to view these pages.
 Generally anything you need can be found by searching on insite.camh.net if you're using a computer on the camh network.

 Important parts of the site include: